Integrations and API that make data reliable across systems

 01

-We map flow ownership and source-of-truth rules
+We map data flow, ownership and synchronization directions

 ERP, CRM, marketplace, e-commerce and payment integrations